marklogic-community/marklogic-state-conductor/state-conductor-dataservices/README.md

 * `processJob` - invokes the State Conductor processing of a job

 The `com.marklogic.StateConductorDriver` main class provides an implemenation of a Driver which can be run stand-alone, or integrated into an existing application.

+to run the unit tests use the command `gradle test` in this folder after doing the `gradle mldeploy` from the root folder.